-Input Mode
+Input

-The Fireface's word clock input is active when the BNC socket has has been switched to input mode in the Settings dialog, and a valid word clock signal is present.
-The signal at the BNC input can be Single, Double or Quad Speed, the Fireface UCX II automatically adapts to it.
-As soon as a valid signal is detected, the WCK field is lit, and the Settings dialog shows either Lock or Sync (see chapter 40.1).
+The Fireface's word clock input is active when Clock Source in the Settings dialog has been switched to Word, and a valid word clock signal is present.
+The signal at the BNC input can be Single, Double or Quad Speed, the Fireface UFX II automatically adapts to it.
+As soon as a valid signal is detected, the WC LED is lit, and the Settings dialog shows either Lock or Sync (see chapter 40.1).